rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Check out the easiest way to create Google Shopping feeds for your store:
 [youtube https://youtu.be/Xg-zBdYfIZM]

-= How do I create a Facebook Catalog feed? =
+= How do I create a Facebook Product feed? =
 Check out the tutorial to generate an WooCommerce facebook product feed:
 [youtube https://youtu.be/cWwsiCZu55Q]